rickballard/CoCiviumBackUp/admin/projects/CoCivium_Scope_Specification_c1_20250813.md

 # CoCivium Scope Specification (c1)

-**Purpose.** Define the boundaries, priorities, and milestones for CoCivium’s initial phases.
+**Purpose.** Define the boundaries, priorities, and milestones for CoCoCivium’s initial phases.
 Serve as both an internal roadmap and a public‑facing invitation for contributors.

 **Lineage.** Derived from “CoCivium Scope Specification — Skeleton Draft” (2025‑08‑13).